Do we apply for financial aid each year to be offered need-based financial aid?

 What is the difference between grants or scholarships and loans?

 The University’s tuition grants and scholarships are gifts that do not need to be repaid.
 Student loans must be repaid so each borrower should review the terms and conditions of each loan offered before accepting it.
 In most cases, repayment is deferred until the student is no longer enrolled at least half-time.
-For more general information about financial aid programs, visit Financial Aid TV, a free, online USF resource that can answer many of the questions you may have about all student aid programs.

 Our student has been selected for verification.
 Do we have to complete and return a verification worksheet?

 Yes, you must complete the worksheet (may be printed from our web site) and return it with the required tax documents.
 The financial aid award is not final and no aid will be credited towards charges or paid to the Student Account until verification is complete.

 When is financial aid going to be paid to the USF student account?

 At the beginning of each semester and once the student has enrolled properly and completed all the requirements for disbursement, the financial aid will be paid to the USF student account.
 Students can regularly view their Unsatisfied Requirements in the Financial Aid section of their USFConnect account.

 We are expecting to receive a refund from financial aid.
 When and how will these funds be made available?